Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: ML and Neurosymbolic AI

 \subsection{Neurosymbolic AI}

 Neurosymbolic AI is a field of artificial intelligence that combines the strengths of both symbolic AI and connectionist AI.
-Symbolic AI represents knowledge in a structured, human-readable form and uses reasoning and rule-based systems to perform tasks.
-Connectionist AI, on the other hand, represents knowledge as patterns in a network of simple processing units to learn from data.
-The neurosymbolic models aim to merge the two approaches by incorporating symbolic reasoning and/or representation with the learning and generalization capabilities of neural networks \cite{Garcez2009}.
+Symbolic AI represents knowledge in a structured and human-readable form and uses rule-based reasoning systems to perform tasks.
+Connectionist AI, on the other hand, represents knowledge as patterns in a network of simple processing units.
+Neurosymbolic models aim to merge the two approaches by incorporating symbolic reasoning and/or representation with neural networks' learning and generalization capabilities \cite{Garcez2009}.

-As we can see in \cite{kautz2022third}, there is not only one form of neurosymbolic AI.
-In the paper, six different forms are presented, with changes of how and where the two different approaches are combined.
-In the present work, we use the \textit{Neuro: Symbolic $\rightarrow$ Neuro} approach, where we take a symbolic domain (the $\lambda$-calculus reductions) and apply it to a neural architecture (the Transformer).
+The paper \cite{kautz2022third} presents six different forms of neurosymbolic AI, varying in how and where the two approaches are combined.
+In the present work, we use the form \textit{Neuro: Symbolic $\rightarrow$ Neuro}, where we take a symbolic domain (reductions of the $\lambda$ calculus) and apply it to a neural architecture (the Transformer).